Setup

 Any movement function that accepts an object with x and y properties could instead be called with (x, y) position numbers.

-Hopefully the examples on this page helped you understand some of the movement options available in p5play.
-But, they're just building blocks for more complex movement patterns.
+Hopefully the examples on this page helped you understand some of the sprite movement options available in p5play!

 Try creating two sprites using the sprite constructor.